FluxML/Optimisers.jl/docs/src/api.md

 Optimisers.isnumeric
 ```

-Such restrictions are also obeyed by this function for flattening a model:
+Such restrictions are also obeyed by this function for flattening a model,
+and one for applying a function to every parameter:

 ```@docs
 Optimisers.destructure
 Optimisers.Restructure
+Optimisers.total
 ```

 ## Rule Definition